littell/gramble-docs/tutorial/symbol-names.md

 ### Marking tables with "table:"

-If you're reading other people's Gramble code, you'll often see another operation in here, "table:", in between the symbol name and the table itself.
+If you're reading other people's Gramble code, you'll often see another operation, "table:", in between the symbol name and the table itself.
 This operation doesn't actually do anything here, but putting in "table:" regardless can help keep content aligned in more complex programs.
 (We'll see why in the next lesson.)

 | Verb: | table: | text | person | tense | root |
 |--|--|------|--------|-------|-----|